schelqi/Relational-Database-Free-code-camp/README.md

 # World Cup Database
  For this project, you will create a Bash script that enters information from World Cup games into PostgreSQL, then query the database for useful statistics.
 # Celestial Bodies Database
+For this project, you will build a database of celestial bodies using PostgreSQL.